 I was nine years old when Elvis Presley died in 1977.

 Do you remember receiving the news of his death?

 I listened to Elvis Presley all the time.
 Sitting cross-legged in front of the turntable, doing backing vocals on Suspicious Minds, was simple joy.
 I never understood why the song faded and then returned to full volume.
-Adulthood brought the A-ha.
-I can’t walk out because I love you too much.
+Adulthood brought the Aha.
 He has tried to leave but, inevitably, returns to what is, clearly, a bad relationship.

 Elvis Presley: The Searcher is a compelling, compassionate tribute to this one-of-a-kind musician who surrendered control of his creative genius to people he trusted, only to lose it, and his life, to exploitation, manipulation, and greedy grabbers.
 It is, in many respects, a desperate, sad, cautionary tale.